ShinobiAoshi/italy-2024-blog/_posts/2024-10-16-sorrento-day-03.md

 [![]({{ '/assets/img/2024-10-16 14.31.01 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 14.31.01 Italy (2024).jpg' | relative_url }})

 {:.caption}
-Where the original "Augustus Enthroned" statue was found in the Augusteum (a temple dedicated to the first Roman emperor, Augustus).
+Where the original "Augustus Enthroned" statue was found in the *Augusteum* (a temple dedicated to the first Roman emperor, Augustus[^1]).
 The statue is now housed in the National Archaeological Museum of Naples

 [![]({{ '/assets/img/2024-10-16 14.34.34 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 14.34.34 Italy (2024).jpg' | relative_url }})

 {:.caption}
-The College of the Augustales
+*The College of the Augustales*

 [![]({{ '/assets/img/2024-10-16 14.42.50 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 14.42.50 Italy (2024).jpg' | relative_url }})

 {:.caption}
-The apsed room of the palaestra (gymnasium)
+The apsed room of the *palaestra* (gymnasium)

 [![]({{ '/assets/img/2024-10-16 14.47.21 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 14.47.21 Italy (2024).jpg' | relative_url }})

 {:.caption}
-Outdoor pool of the palaestra (buried under volcanic material that's been hollowed out).
+Outdoor pool of the *palaestra* (buried under volcanic material that's been hollowed out).
 The fountain depicts the hydra from one of Hercules' twelve labors

 [![]({{ '/assets/img/2024-10-16 14.51.14 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 14.51.14 Italy (2024).jpg' | relative_url }})